Background Gradient for Hero Section

 $header_args = array( 'ID', 'Name', 'Email' );

-Step 4: Prepare the actual content to export
+Step 4: Prepare the Data

 // Prepare the content to write it to CSV file.